-I’m still incredulous that in our two years in Texas, nobody had told us about this place.
+I’m still incredulous that in our first two years in Texas, nobody had told us about this place.
 Standing there looking at it, I wanted to hike down with just my camera and a couple bottles of water.
 The next time I’m there, that’s exactly what I’ll do.

 A little side trip on the way home from New Mexico, Palo Duro Canyon was touted as the nation’s second-largest.
 That’s a little misleading, because neither its depth nor its breadth took my breath.
 It was my fault for imagining Grand Canyon Lite.
 Like its larger cousin, however, it featured rich colors that span the eons.